hytechclub/web-102/Week06/README.md

 - Retrieving values from inputs and using them in JavaScript

-## Warm Up: CSS Refresher
+## Warm-Up: CSS Refresher
-Review some HTML/CSS concepts before diving into the JavaScript by having the students complete the [Warm Up Activity](WarmUp.md).
+Review some HTML/CSS concepts before diving into the JavaScript by having the students complete the [Warm-Up Activity](WarmUp.md).
 The concept of selecting elements by ID in CSS will transfer to JS.
 Give the students no more than 5 minutes to accomplish this, and then briefly present the solution.

 ## Lecture: DOM Manipulation Introduction
 Present the [DOM Manipulation Intro PowerPoint](DomManipulationIntro.pptx) to introduce DOM manipulation.